aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/delete-cell/_index.md

 ﻿---
-title: "Delete a Table Cell"
+title: "Delete a cell from a table in a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /tables/delete-cell/
-aliases: [/delete-a-table-cell/]
-description: "Delete a table's cell from a Word document"
+description: "Delete a cell from a table in a Word document"
 weight: 40
 ---

-Removes a cell from the table row.
+Deletes a cell from a table in a Word document.

-## Delete table's cell from Word document REST API
+## Delete a cell from a table in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|